mdtrotter/mdtrotter.github.io/MicroController.md

 ![](MicroController_Pics/MC310.png)

 And we're in!
 Next stop is Cusco, Peru!
-I hope you're ready for more buffer overflow manipulation! :)

 # Cusco